 No, we specialize in Grassfed Beef.
 However, we can recommend many producers who raise the meat that we purchase for our family, pasture-raised pork, chicken, turkey, and more.
 Please visit the Other Producers page under the Network menu for details..

 Yes, we do.
-When supplies are available.
+But only when supplies are available.
 If you come into our yard you will see hens everywhere, in the garden, in the horse pastures, in the corrals, scratching in the deep mulch in their backyard, occasionally hopping onto the deck.
 We love our hens, particularly because it means we never have to waste a scrap of food.
 They produce rich, dark-yolk eggs in abundance, most of the time…Since the hens are a backyard flock and not for commercial production we don’t advertise our eggs.
-We have our established regular customers, but if you come to visit we just might have extra to spare.
+If you come to visit we just might have extra to spare.
 So just ask.
-We’d be happy to supply you with eggs if we have them. $5/dozen.
+We’d be happy to supply you with eggs if we have them.

 Interestingly, we are asked this question at least once a week.
 I love that the demand for pasture-raised products extends into every area of the shopping list!
 But, no, we do not sell grassfed butter.
 When I was milking our sweet, family milk cow, April, I made grassfed butter for our own family’s use.
 However, raw milk products cannot be sold off the farm in Alberta.
 Grassfed local butter is not readily available here, because Alberta dairy cows are typically housed indoors and fed a ration of hay, silage, and grains.
 Check out your closest natural foods store for grassfed butter imported from places like Quebec or New Zealand, where grassfed milk production is more common. and reach out to the dairy industry to let them know the demand is there!